danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 Using the same semver range promotion strategy used on the Staging environment you can get FluxCD to auto increment helm releases automatically within the range specified in the HelmRelease objects.
 Though much like the platform sandboxes for the fastest feedback loops you will find it beneficial to have a GitRepository rather than OCIRepository model for tracking a branch rather than being forced to publish an OCI artifact of a helm chart.

-Aside from the helm chart itself, an application likely has to ship some custom source code as a container - and this container has to be packaged and published to a container registry so that the kubernetes cluster can pull it and schedule its execution.
+Aside from the helm chart itself, an application likely has to ship some custom source code as a container - and this container has to be packaged and published to a container registry so that the Kubernetes cluster can pull it and schedule its execution.
 If you want to make use of the FluxCD [image controllers](https://fluxcd.io/flux/components/image/) then you would be best served by having semver compliant tags and avoid the use of a latest tag.

 Due to this `build push > pull > run` model the developer feedback loop is quite slow when dealing with containers in the traditional sense.